Skip to content

 Generally, small focus groups are the right call.
 They enable you to identify enthusiastic members of your target audience, including your current customers, and ask them to test your products for free in exchange for their open, genuine feedback.

-You can deploy hyper-targeted Facebook Ads using tight geographical or interest restrictions to find test participants or evaluate the product’s benefit or reception.
+You can deploy hyper-targeted Facebook Ads with tight geographic or interest restrictions to find test participants or evaluate the product’s benefits or reception.

-Carefully monitor the tests, and then apply the information you learned to adapt.
+Carefully monitor the tests, then apply what you’ve learned to adapt.

 You must ensure that your audience is informed about the product, how it is used, and their opinion on the marketing.